FormData

 delete(name: string): void

-Delete a field and all its values.
+Deletes the specified field and all of its values.

 Example